 In May 2015, one of my closest friends asked me to come over, she had something to show me.
 The skin on her left breast was red and cracking, kind of like the inside of an orange peel.
 Then she showed me what her google search had found...breast cancer.
-Ok, I said, let’s not freak out, you can’t diagnose cancer via the internet!
+Ok, I said, let’s not freak out, you can’t diagnose cancer via the internet.
 But sadly, she was right.
 A couple of weeks later she was diagnosed with stage IV breast cancer.
 “How bad is stage IV?
-How many stages are there?!”
-We were in our mid-late thirties & at this point, gratefully, clueless about the details of cancer.
+How many stages are there?”
+We were in our mid-late thirties & at this point, gratefully, clueless about the nuances & language of a cancer diagnosis.
 Well, that would be changing as of immediately.
-Christa was overwhelmed with literal life or death decisions.
+Christa was overwhelmed by daily seemingly life or death decisions.
 Which treatment plan did she believe was right for her?
 Which doctor’s did she trust?
 Does she take a Holistic or Western approach?
 Oncologists or Naturopaths?
 What does she eat?
 What DOESN’T she eat?
 Her head was spinning.

 Something happened to me at her diagnosis.
 A calling?
 Divine intervention?
 I don’t know what to call it, but I knew in my gut that I had to step up & become her advocate.
 She didn’t have any family in Hawaii.
-That meant friends had to fill the incredibly delicate & demanding role as care taker.
+That meant friends had to fill the incredibly delicate & demanding role as care takers.
 So myself, along with a few others, stepped up BIG time.
-My life went from bartending, surfing & a very full social life to doctors appointments, chemotherapy treatments & caring for someone who was given a death sentence.
-How’s that for a perspective shift?
+My life went from bartending, surfing & a very full social life- to doctors appointments, chemotherapy treatments & caring for someone who was given a death sentence.
+Talk about a perspective shift!

 I was Christa’s “healthiest friend”.
 I had been shopping at natural food stores for 15 years, dabbling with vegetarian & vegan-ism along the way.
 At this point in the game I was what some people would call a “free-gan”.
 At home I would eat very clean, but when I was out & about I would eat (basically) whatever was put in front of me.
 That with the bartending lifestyle left much room for improvement, but still, I was her “healthiest friend”.
 So I gladly jumped into gear, cleaning out her kitchen of the canned & processed foods, filling it with whole, real food from the earth.
 I guided her through the transition to a whole foods plant based diet.
 I taught her to think about food as fuel, only putting food in her body what would kill the cancer, not feed it.